ManuelElizaldi/PyStrava/README.md

 https://www.strava.com/oauth/authorize?client_id={client_id}&response_type=code&redirect_uri=http://localhost/&approval_prompt=force&scope=profile:read_all,activity:read_all
 ```

-In the WorkoutAnalysis.py file I use the package [Webbrowser](https://docs.python.org/3/library/webbrowser.html) to open this page directly from the script but you can do it manually too, just note that this code will expire.
+In the [PyStrava Notebook](https://github.com/ManuelElizaldi/PyStrava/blob/main/PyStrava_Notebook.ipynb) and the [PyStrava Script](https://github.com/ManuelElizaldi/PyStrava/blob/main/PyStrava.py) I use the package [Webbrowser](https://docs.python.org/3/library/webbrowser.html) to open this page directly from the script but you can do it manually too.
+This code will expire, so if you are not getting access you might need to run it again.
 Change the ```{client_id}``` with your own and you shuold be able to access the authorization window.

 When you open the page you will see this window, click on authorize.

 ![AuthorizationStep1](Images/StravaAuthorizationStep1.png)

 After you authorize, you will see the following page, don't panic, this is what we want.
 Save the code (red box) in your script.
 Now you have all the necessary information and authorizations to use Strava's API.
+While the script is running, make sure you don't close this window.

 ![AuthorizationStep2](Images/StravaAuthorizationStep2.png)